 The Firm conducts its business from its headquarters in and around New York City, its regional offices and branches throughout the United States of America ("U.S."), and its principal offices in London, Tokyo, Hong Kong, and other world financial centers.
 The basis of consolidation for accounting and regulatory purposes is materially the same.
 The Federal Reserve establishes capital requirements for the Firm, including well-capitalized standards, and evaluates the Firm's compliance with such capital requirements.
-The Office of the Comptroller of the Currency (the "OCC") establishes similar capital requirements and standards for the Firm's U.S. bank subsidiaries Morgan Stanley Bank, N.A. and Morgan Stanley Private Bank, National Association (collectively, "U.S. Bank Subsidiaries").
-For detail on how the Firm manages its business in response to the coronavirus disease pandemic, see "Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")- Executive Summary-Coronavirus Disease ("COVID-19") Pandemic" in the Firm's Quarterly Report on Form 10-Q for the quarter ended September 30, 2020.
+The Office of the Comptroller of the Currency (the "OCC") establishes similar capital requirements and standards for the Firm's U.S. bank subsidiaries Morgan Stanley Bank, National Association. ("MSBNA") and Morgan Stanley Private Bank, National Association. ("MSPBNA"), (collectively, "U.S. Subsidiaries").

-At September 30, 2020, the Firm's insurance subsidiaries surplus capital included in the total capital of the consolidated group was \$32 million.
-At September 30, 2020, none of the Firm's subsidiaries had capital less than the minimum required capital amount.
-For descriptions of the Firm's business, see "Business" in Part I, Item 1 of the Firm's Annual Report on Form 10-K for the year ended December 31, 2019 ("2019 Form 10-K").
+At March 31, 2022, the Firm's insurance subsidiaries surplus capital included in the total capital of the consolidated group was \$38 million.
+At March 31, 2022, none of the Firm's subsidiaries had capital less than the minimum required capital amount.
+For descriptions of the Firm's business, see "Business" in Part I, Item 1 of the 2021 Form 10-K.